We have lots to say about the importance of what we do...

 How I became a milk donor:

 I have more milk than we will ever use so I contacted Mother's Milk Bank and got screened to see if I qualify to donate.
-It was a 15 minute interview, a survey, and a blood test at Newton Wellesley Hospital.
+It was a 15 minute interview, a survey, and a quick blood test at my doc's office.
 The requirement is to donate a minimum of 150 ounces which is pretty much exactly what I'm willing to give up while reserving that "rainy day stash" that I want to have.

 What I've learned: